 Indeed, while religious leaders and philosophers have long pondered the nature of awe and its ability to change how we feel about ourselves and our world, psychologists began studying the emotion in earnest only 15 years ago.
 In fact, only a single peer reviewed paper published in the year 2002 listed "awe" as a major subject or keyword, according to the PsycINFO database; in 2017, that figure had jumped to 12.
-This paper presents an overview of research produced over those 15 years, much of which was supported by the John Templeton Foundation.
+This paper presents an overview of research produced over those 15 years.